diyhue/ReadTheDocs/source/lights/mqtt.rst

         }
     }

-MQTT lights are only available since [this pr](https://github.com/diyhue/diyHue/pull/350), so no support for sensors yet.
+MQTT lights are only available since `this pr <https://github.com/diyhue/diyHue/pull/350>`_, so no support for sensors yet.
 But you can always contribute to this feature.